bguiz/bguiz.com/blog/angular-vs-ember-roundup/blog-router-component.md

 and the template (which is effectively the view), and we know that the controller contains logic that will obtain the model.

+#### URLs in single-page apps

+In single-page apps, the URL is technically always the same.
+That is because, we are *technically* staying on the same page, and merely *pretending* to navigate between different pages by using lots of Javascript.

+However, this would means that we would lose all the benefits of our app being URL-driven, and thus we need a way to overcome this.
+Thankfully there are a couple of ways to do so - one which works on all browsers, and another which will only work with browsers that support HTML5

+The **first method** is using hash fragments.

+These have been around since the early days of the internet, where you would have links that did not link to a different page, but rather a different position on the page.
+When you clicked on them, your browser would merely scroll to a different position on the page.
+The other thing you would observeis that the URL would get suffixed with '`#`', followed by the name of that link.
+Browsers would store these changes in hash fragments in their history, and thus it was possible to use the back and forward buttons to jump between the different scroll positions on the page.

+Try it out for yourself!
+Go to any article on [Wikipedia](http://en.wikipedia.org) and find citations in line with the text.
+Many of these are hyperlink that will jump you down to the bottom of the page.
+Click on a few of these in a row, and then use the back and forward buttons.
+Neat right?

+Well, when the developers of AJAX-heavy Web 2.0 sites, and later on developers of single-page application frameworks saw this, they thought so too.
+They decided to use this as a means to store the identity of the app's current state, thus enabling routing to occur, even though the user does not *technically* move away from the one page.
+All they had to this idea to get full blown routing was instead of using single words or numbers for IDs, instead simply use a string that was effectively the URL for the current route within the app, e.g. "`#/foo/123`" or "`#/foo/123/edit`"

+The **second method** is to use the history API.
+The history API is a far more recent thing, as it is part of the HTML5 specification.
+Only newer browsers support this specification, unlike hash fragments, which understood by pretty much every browser today.

+It is not very much different from the hash fragment means of storing the application state in the URL.
+All it really does, is provide a way to tell the server that this particular URL path is served by an app that is history API enabled, and therefore, the rest of the string in the path that comes after it should be ignored by the server, and merely passed on the page serving the app.
+The app then obtains the remainder of the path that was passed by the server, via the history API, and uses that just as it would the hash fragment URLs described earlier.

+How is the end result different?
+Well, the obvious difference is that the end user does not see the hash fragment - the URLs that change when navigating between different states within a single-page app, they may as well be a traditional web site.
+The end user will not perceive the difference.
+There are a few other minor difference as well (which we will not go into).

 - syntax router
 - HTML5 history API support
 - finite state machine